jjsmu/CaseStudy2DDS/README.md

 ## Introduction

+Frito-Lay, a division of PepsiCo, has a rich heritage dating back to the 1930s, stemming from the merger of The Frito Company and H.W.
+Lay & Company.
+This merger created a snack food giant with a diverse portfolio of beloved brands like Fritos, Lay's, Cheetos, Doritos, and Tostitos.
+The company's significant growth led to a merger with Pepsi-Cola in 1965, forming PepsiCo.
+Today, Frito-Lay is a market leader with a strong commitment to sustainability and innovation.
+It continually invests in technology to enhance its manufacturing processes, ensuring wide accessibility to its products.
+Frito-Lay's ongoing success is marked by its extensive range of products and its strategic vision for future growth and sustainability.

 ## Code book
 Creating a codebook for a data science project is an essential step for ensuring clarity, reproducibility, and ease of understanding for anyone who interacts with your data and code.
 A well-structured codebook serves as a guide, detailing the data, variables, coding procedures, and analytical methods used in your project.
 Here are some best practices for writing an effective codebook: